-Program Title Bachelor of Technology Abbreviated as B. Tech.
+Program Title Bachelor of Technology Abbreviated as B.Tech.
 Short description Four-year, eight semester Choice Based Credit System (CBCS) type of Undergraduate Engineering Degree Program with English as medium of instruction.
-Program Code 14ENGR04D2 Revision version 2022.03 These regulations may be modified from time to time as mandated by the policies of the University.
+Program Code 14ENGR04D2 Revision version 2023.02 These regulations may be modified from time to time as mandated by the policies of the University.
 Revisions are to be recommended by the Board of Studies for Civil Engineering and approved by the Academic Council.
-Effective from 09-03-2024 Approvals Approved in the 51st meeting of Academic Council of NITTE (Deemed to be University), held on 19-09-2022 and vide Notification of NITTE (DU), N(DU)/REG/AC- NMAMIT/2022-23/233 dated 12-10-2022.
-Notification of Nitte (DU), N(DU)/REG/AC/-SA/2022-23/909 dated 24-04-2023.
-Approved in the 54th Academic Council meeting of NITTE (Deemed to be University), held on 24.06.2023 and vide Notification of Ref: N(DU)/REG/AC-NMAMIT/2022- 23/1264 dated 18.07.2023.
-Approved in the 56th Academic Council meeting of NITTE (Deemed to be University), held on 23.02.2024 and vide Notification Ref: N(DU)/REG/AC-NMAMIT/2023-24/925 dated 09.03.2024.
-Program offered at NMAM Institute of Technology, Off -Campus Centre, Nitte, 574110, Karkala Taluk Grievance and All disputes arising from this set of regulations shall be addressed to dispute resolution the Board of Management.
+Effective from 09-03-2024 Approvals Approved in the 54th Academic Council meeting of NITTE (Deemed to be University), held on 24.06.2023 and vide Notification of Ref: N(DU)/REG/AC-NMAMIT/2022-23/1264 dated 18.07.2023.
+Approved in the 56th Academic Council meeting of NITTE (Deemed to be University), held on 23.02.2024 and vide Notification Ref: N(DU)/REG/AC-NMAMIT/2023-24/924 dated 09.03.2024. and Notification Ref: N(DU)/REG/AC- NMAMIT/2023-24/925 dated 09.03.2024 Program offered at NMAM Institute of Technology, Off -Campus Centre, Nitte, 574110, Karkala Taluk Grievance and All disputes arising from this set of regulations shall be addressed to dispute resolution the Board of Management.
 The decision of the Board of Management is final and binding on all parties concerned.
-Further, any legal disputes arising out of this set of regulations shall be limited to jurisdiction of Courts of Mangalore only.
-L
+Further, any legal disputes arising out of this set of regulations shall be limited to jurisdiction of Courts of Mangalore only